 You must wear professional attire in an interview.
-Seems fairly obvious, but “professional” has different meaning to each individual.
-Follow this guide – a button down shirt, a tie, a blazer, fitting slacks and dress shoes.
+It seems fairly obvious, but “professional” has a different meaning for each individual.
+Follow this guide – a button-down shirt, a tie, a blazer, fitting slacks and dress shoes.
 Sometimes a blazer isn’t necessary.
 Sometimes a tie isn’t even necessary.
 It depends on the employer, but being overdressed is better than under-dressed.

 2. Make Sure Your Clothes Fit

-Make sure that you are buying the right sized clothes to wear in any professional setting.
-First impressions are everything, so if your clothes aren’t fitting the way you had thought they would, see a tailor to fix them for you.
+Make sure that you are buying the right-sized clothes to wear in any professional setting.
+First impressions are everything, so if your clothes aren’t fitting the way you had thought they would, you should see a tailor to fix them for you.

 3. Avoid Flashy Colors

 Keep it simple.
 Bright, loud colors are too distracting in an interview.
-Maybe around the holidays you like to dress in a festive manner, but for an interview you need to focus on the conversation rather than the color contrasts.
-That will make it easier on both you and your potential employer.
+Maybe around the holidays, you like to dress in a festive manner, but for an interview, you need to focus on the conversation rather than the color contrasts.
+That will make it easier for both you and your potential employer.